bluz225/SousChefDobbie/README.md

 Check out Sous Chef Dobbie [Here](https://souschefdobbie.herokuapp.com/)

+## Installation Instructions (From Github)
+- Fork and clone onto your local
+- while within your local direct that you cloned to
+    - npm i OR npm install in relevant directory
+    - create .env file and add the following variables
+        - SALT=""
+        - ENC_KEY=""
+        - SPOON_API_KEY=""
+        - USDA_API_KEY=""
+    - enter what ever number you would like for SALT, suggest between 10 to 12
+    - enter whatever string you would like into ENC_KEY
+    - get a SPOONACULAR api key from [Here](https://spoonacular.com/food-api)
+        - copy and paste your api key within "" for SPOON_API_KEY
+    - get a USDA api key from [Here](https://www.ers.usda.gov/developer/data-apis/)
+        - copy and paste your api key within "" for USDA_API_KEY
+    - run sequelize db:migrate
+    - run nodemon in terminal
+    - open localhost:9000 on browser
+    - Enjoy!

 ## Post Project Reflection:
 The complexity of this full stack project was greater than I had anticipated.
 There were a couple of things I was unable to get to due to inadequate initial planning.
 For example, I decided to incorporate the ability create and edit recipes but was not able to implement the creation of recipes.
 I also focused too much on incorporating the USDA api to obtain nutrient (calories, carbs, fat, and protein) but did not implement these features to be calculated.